verovm/usenix-atc21/README.md

 # Scalability of Substate Replayer

-This experiment provides results of section 5.1 Scalability of Substate Replayer which compares time and space required to replay transactions in 9M blocks using Geth full node and substate replayer.
+Following experiments provide results of Table 2-3 and Figure 6 in section 5.1 Scalability of Substate Replayer which compares time and space required to replay transactions in 9M blocks using Geth full node and substate replayer.

-## Run the Experiment - Geth full node
+## Geth Full Node - Time and Space

-This experiment replays transactions with `geth import` command. `geth import` reads and execute transactsion from the given blockchain file.
+This experiment measures time and space to replay transactions with Geth full node in Table 2-3.
 To measure single thread performance in block processing, `--cache.noprefetch` option is given.
 Block import time and maximum Geth database size of each 1M blocks will be saved in `.log` files.

 ```bash
 # build geth